LEAGUE7QC/LEAGUE7QC.github.io/docs/seasonal-guidelines.md

 ### 7.1 Season Champions

-- The winners of each season will be recognized as the official season champions
+- The winner of the N.E.W.T.s round will be recognized as the official season champion
+- Champions will receive:
+  - Official recognition as the season champion (added to Hall of Fame)
+  - A trophy or other symbol of their victory
+  - Other prizes as determined by Staff (e.g., in-game rewards, if available)
-- Champions will receive a trophy and other prizes as determined by Staff
+- The runners-up (2nd and 3rd place teams) may also receive recognition or prizes, as determined by Staff

 ### 7.2 Individual Awards